Publications

 Early career

 I began writing fiction after relocating to New Zealand in 2007.
-I moved back to the UK in 2010 and live with my husband and four children in Orkney, Scotland.
-At the moment I’m working on an MLitt at the University of the Highlands and Islands.
+I moved back to the UK in 2010 and live and work in Orkney, Scotland.

-As well as short stories I write poetry and children’s fiction and have written several novels.
-My themes range from simple stories about relationships to dystopian visions of the future.
+My wider themes range from simple stories about relationships to dystopian visions of the future.
 I have written editorials for ‘Writing Orkney’ a selection of writing from the Stromness Writing Group that appeared in Living Orkney.
 I also review books and local arts events and contribute to Mirmir’s Well for the Orcadian Newspaper.

 My short stories Hostel and Widow Kharms’ Guesthouse have appeared in Northwords Now and a selection of my poetry from the St Magnus International Festival was published by the George Mackay Brown Fellowship in ‘Waiting for The Tide.’
 I also contributed my poem Fisher of Song to the St Magnus International Festival 40th Anniversary Programme.